 Last, but not least, there are always a good number of Scottish Highland cattle paintings in the Cattle Gallery on Angela's website; from wide horned Highland bull prints through to her latest work depicting Highland cows and calves.

 Another of Angela's artistic passions is obvious when viewing her Equine Gallery.
 Horse art prints are always well represented.
-These include Welsh Cobs, as seen in her prints The Fire and Wild Fire, along with Connemara, warm blood, Irish sports horse and thoroughbred pictures.
+These include Welsh Cobs, along with Connemara, warm blood, Irish sports horse and thoroughbred pictures.

 For the hunting community, Angela has also created some impressive game pictures.
-Her red stag print Challenger depicts a rutting stag in all his glory, while her grouse print Featherweight Championship describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.
+Her red stag print, Defender, depicts a rutting stag in all his glory, while her grouse print, Featherweight Championship, describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.

 In a more relaxed pose is Bobby Dazzler, Angela's wonderfully arty interpretation of a cock pheasant.
 In this fine art print we see the artist's intrinsic ability to turn a very traditional game bird subject into a cutting edge artistic statement.
 The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful limited edition pheasant artwork.